bluegum/eratosthenes/README.md

 3. run:
 user@machine>gs -sDEVICE=nullpage sieve-of-eratosthenes.ps

-You type in the maximum of the range, 60000 is the limit for Ghostscript, and you will and an array of all the primes.
+You type in the top of the range, 60000 for Ghostscript, as any larger number will cause some mystic memory error, and you will have an array of all the primes within the range printed out in terminal.